SmogDr/edar_coursebook/docs/06-string_date.md

 </table>

 <div class="rmdnote">
-<p>You will often see time referenced with a <strong>“UTC”</strong>, which stands for <em>“Universal Time, Coordinated”</em>.
+<p>You will often see time followed by <strong>“UTC”</strong>, which stands for <em>“Universal Time, Coordinated”</em>.
 UTC is preferred by programmers because it doesn’t have a timezone and it doesn’t follow <em>Daylight Savings Time</em> conventions.
 Daylight savings is the bane of many coders.</p>
 <p>In practice, UTC is the same time as GMT (Greenwich Mean Time, pronounced “gren-itch”) but with an important distinction.
 GMT is one of the many <a href="https://wikipedia.org/wiki/List_of_tz_database_time_zones" target="_blank">time-zones</a> laid out across Earth’s longitude, whereas, <strong>UTC has no timezone</strong>; UTC is the same time for everyone, everywhere.</p>
 <p>In Colorado, we are UTC-6 hours during <em>daylight savings</em> (March-Nov) and UTC-7 during <em>standard time</em> (Nov-March).
 This means that most Coloradoans eat dinner at 12am UTC (6pm MST).</p>
 </div>